Kingdom Come (German band): History

 The group was formed in 1987 in Hamburg, West Germany, after the breakup of Wolf's moderately successful rock project Stone Fury.
 Wolf recruited Italian-born bassist/keyboardist Johnny B. Frank and American musicians Danny Stag (lead guitar), Rick Steier (rhythm guitar) and James Kottak (drums).
-Stag and Frank had previously been members of the bands Industrials (CBS Int'l), WWIII and Population 5, which included bassist Prescott Niles (The Knack) and drummer Matt Sorum (The Cult, Guns N' Roses and Velvet Revolver).
+Stag and Frank had previously been members of the bands Industrials, WWIII and Population 5, the latter of which included bassist Prescott Niles (The Knack) and drummer Matt Sorum (The Cult, Guns N' Roses and Velvet Revolver).
 Frank was also at one point the keyboard player for Josie Cotton.
 Kingdom Come marked the first band where Wolf sang without playing guitar.
 The frontman later admitted that, for a while, it was a very awkward adjustment.

-In 1988, the band released its debut LP, Kingdom Come.
+In 1988, the band released its debut album, Kingdom Come.
 The band's first single, "Get It On", was a big enough hit on AOR stations (most requested song for six weeks), that the band's eponymous debut went gold the day it was shipped (610,000 units sold).
 Their second single/video for the power ballad "What Love Can Be" received much airplay on US radio and MTV.
 By the time the single/video "Loving You" was released, the album had sold to platinum status in the United States, Germany and Canada, among other music markets.
 The band was chosen to open for the North American Monsters of Rock Tour 1988, supporting Dokken, Scorpions, Metallica and Van Halen.
-Following that, they were tapped to support Scorpions on their North American "Savage Amusement" tour.

-In 1989, Kingdom Come released their next LP, called In Your Face.
-It had sold a hardly modest 486,000 units, only 14,000 short of achieving their second Gold LP, when the band abruptly broke up for personal reasons in August 1989.
+Following that, they were tapped to support Scorpions on their North American Savage Amusement tour.
+In 1989, Kingdom Come released their second album In Your Face.
+It had sold a hardly modest 486,000 units, only 14,000 short of achieving their second gold-certified album, when the band abruptly broke up for personal reasons in August 1989.

 Around 1990, Wolf reformed Kingdom Come with a new lineup, which made one more international release on PolyGram, an album entitled Hands of Time (released in 1991), co-writing with harpist/songwriter Carol Tatum (Angels of Venice), which was recorded with several session guitarists and drummers, including future Poison guitarist Blues Saraceno and former Dancer drummer Bam Bamm Shibley, with Lenny Wolf himself playing the bass.
 By 1993, Wolf had returned to Germany to regroup.
 With a new, mostly German lineup, Kingdom Come remained active with several subsequent releases and tours in Europe under their collective belt.
 The band had kept recording albums and touring since then.
 In early 2013, Kingdom Come released studio album no. 13 "Outlier", which was produced by Lenny Wolf in his home recording studio.
 He also planned to tour again in 2013.